FIRST ALERT WEATHER DAY FOR POSSIBLE STRONG STORMS

 TODAY: S 10-20 KTS WAVES: 1-3′

-TODAY: Mostly cloudy.
+AFTERNOON: Mostly cloudy.
 Scattered afternoon thunderstorms...
 May be strong.
 Warm, humid and breezy.
-HIGH: 81 (cooler by the lake)
+HIGH: 81

 SATURDAY: Partly cloudy.
 Very warm, breezy and humid.
+An isolated PM t’shower.
 Cooler lakeside.
-HIGH: 86 LOW: 68
+HIGH: 86 LOW: 62

 SUNDAY: Clouds thicken.
 Showers and thunderstorms develop.
-HIGH: 76, then falling LOW: 53
+May be strong.
+HIGH: 75, then falling LOW: 54

-TUESDAY: Morning thunder, then sun.
-Warm, breezy and more humid.
-HIGH: 80 LOW: 61
+TUESDAY: Morning thunder, then partly sunny.
+Warm, breezy and humid.
+HIGH: 82 LOW: 59

 Copyright 2020 WBAY.
 All rights reserved.